Peugeot 308 SW Review 2025: Price, specs & boot space

 Pros

-- Distinctive design inside and out
+• Distinctive design inside and out

-- Plenty of kit and improved technology
+• Plenty of kit and improved technology

-- Comfortable and refined
+• Comfortable and refined

 Cons

-- Boot space prioritised over passenger room
+• Boot space prioritised over passenger room

-- Driving position won't suit everyone
+• Driving position won't suit everyone

-- Hybrid could be smoother to drive
+• Hybrid could be smoother to drive

-Overall verdict on the Peugeot 308 SW
+Verdict: Is the Peugeot 308 SW a good car?

-In the same way that pop artists have to reinvent themselves to stay cool as tastes change, estate cars have undergone an image revamp in the last few years as SUVs became the dominant choice for practical family transport.
+In the same way that pop artists have to reinvent themselves to stay cool as tastes change, estate cars have undergone an image revamp in the last few years as SUVs became the dominant choice for practical family transport

-We reckon the new Peugeot 308 SW is the most overtly stylish and distinctive of the lot.
+We reckon the Peugeot 308 SW is the most overtly stylish and distinctive of the lot.
 Its complex shapes and surfaces might not be to all tastes, but it'll certainly stand out in the office car park, particularly if you're willing to be brave with the colour choice.
 In fact, the pert rear-end, chiseled tailgate and intricate tail-lights might make it prettier than the new 308 hatchback.

 The interior, too, is an interesting place to sit with its angular shapes and varied surfaces.
 The new Peugeot 308 is closely related to the latest Vauxhall Astra, along with the more SUV-like Citroen C4, but it definitely has a more lavishly trimmed and elegant dash layout than either.
 Peugeot's i-Cockpit driving position certainly gives it a unique selling point - although it still won't suit drivers of all shapes and sizes.
 Quality is largely very good, too, with some posh materials even on lower-end trims.